ibm-cloud-docs/satellite/storage-must-gather.md

     ```
     {: pre}

-1. Get the details of the storage configuration you wish to troubleshoot and take note of the `storage-template-version` field.
+1. Get the details of the storage configuration you want to troubleshoot and take note of the `storage-template-version` field.
     ```sh
     ibmcloud sat storage config get --config <CONFIG_NAME> --json
     ```